Robbie Bosco: Professional career

-Bosco was drafted in the third round of the 1986 NFL Draft by the Green Bay Packers, where he played for two years until a shoulder injury ended his career.
-Bosco was hired as BYU's QB coach from 1990-2003.
+Bosco was drafted 72nd overall in the third round of the 1986 NFL draft by the Green Bay Packers, where he played for two years until a shoulder injury ended his career.

+Coaching career

+Bosco was hired as BYU's quarterbacks coach from 1990 to 2003.

 Personal life

 Bosco and his wife Karen have six children: Amber, Karissa, Alexis, Dallin, Wesley, and Collin.